 Below are some things that students should look for in an online degree program in web design:

-- Institutional reputation.
+Institutional reputation.
 Earning an online degree from a reputable institution gives individuals a competitive advantage.
-Thirty-nine percent of online students consider this as their primary basis for choosing a degree program (Wiley Education Services, 2020).
+Prioritize programs that are nationally accredited.

 What career advancement opportunities can I pursue after earning an online bachelor’s degree in web design?